Grade Eight

 Mathematics

-In eighth grade, students begin to use the textbooks created by the Philips Exeter Academy, starting with Math 1.
+In eighth grade, students begin to use the textbooks created by the Phillips Exeter Academy, starting with Math 1.
 Using Math 1 and the TI-84 Plus graphing calculator, students discover typical Algebra 1 topics such as proportional reasoning, linear modeling, inequalities, absolute value, exponent rules, quadratic equations, and many others, by working through rich problems and discussing their various solutions and strategies.
 The concepts presented spiral through the text with increasing complexity.
 By encouraging students to solve real problems in authentic contexts, we strive to foster independence, creativity, flexibility and self- confidence in our students and in their approach to solving mathematical problems.
 Pre-Algebra is also offered as an option when appropriate.

 Science